Ever wonder why content marketing works so well for some businesses — and doesn’t seem to do anything at all for others?

 The fact is, most enduring businesses thrive because they solve problems.

-When you understand your prospect’s problems, you understand how to help them, and you have the core of your marketing message.
+When you understand your prospect’s problems, you understand how to help them — and then you have the core of your marketing message.

 Strategic content dives into the problems your prospects are facing.
 What annoys them?
 What frightens them?
 What keeps them awake at night?